coatyio/coaty-js/docs/man/developer-guide.md

 Detailed descriptions of all supported operations are documented in the code of class `DbContext`.
-For usage examples, take a look at the [Coaty JS Hello World example](https://github.com/coatyio/coaty-examples/tree/master/hello-world/js) and at the unit tests found under `ts/test/spec/db-nosql.spec.ts` and `ts/test/spec/db-in-memory.spec.ts`.
+For usage examples, take a look at the [Coaty JS Hello World example](https://github.com/coatyio/coaty-examples/tree/master/hello-world/js) and at the integration tests found under `ts/test/spec/db-nosql.spec.ts` and `ts/test/spec/db-in-memory.spec.ts`.

 A NoSQL operation for finding objects looks like the following: